DeepMiner: Discovering Interpretable Representations for Mammogram Classification and Explanation: Introduction

-In this paper, we propose a general framework called \textit{DeepMiner} for discovering medical phenomena in coarsely labeled data and generating explanations for final predictions, with the help of a few human expert annotations.
+In this paper, we propose a general framework called \textit{DeepMiner} for discovering medical phenomena in coarsely labeled data and generating explanations for final predictions, with the help of a few human expert annotators.
 We apply our framework to mammogram classification, an already well-characterized domain, in order to provide confidence in the capabilities of deep neural networks for discovery, classification, and explanation.

 To the best of our knowledge, our work is the first automated diagnosis CNN that can both discover discriminative visual phenomena for breast cancer classification and generate interpretable, radiologist-collaborative explanations for its decision-making.
-Our main contribution is two-fold: (1) we propose a human-in-the-loop framework to enable medical practitioners to explore the behavior of CNN models and annotate the visual phenomena discovered by the models, and (2) we leverage the internal representations of CNN models to explain their decision making, without the use of external large-scale report corporaora.
+Our main contribution is two-fold: (1) we propose a human-in-the-loop framework to enable medical practitioners to explore the behavior of CNN models and annotate the visual phenomena discovered by the models, and (2) we leverage the internal representations of CNN models to explain their decision making, without the use of external large-scale report corpora.
+Our data, results, and open source code replicating all experiments can be found at \url{https://github.com/jimmyyhwu/ddsm-visual-primitives}.
+A copy of our data and pretrained CNN weights is also available through the Harvard Dataverse \citep{dataset2021}.